lian-143/odin-toDoList/README.md

 ## Basic Functionality

-- Create, view, and delete projects
+- Create, view, edit, and delete projects
-- Add and remove tasks with a title, due date, and priority level
+- Add, edit and remove tasks with a title, due date, and priority level
 - Mark tasks as complete or incomplete
 - Automatically save and load data using the Web Storage API (`localStorage`)